kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

 ### Rollout, Upgrade and Rollback Planning

 * **How can a rollout fail?
 Can it impact already running workloads?**
-  Since this feature requires users to opt-in by setting new field in pod spec, it should not impact already running workloads.
+  If somehow users have volumes that have right `fsGroup` recorded in PVC but actual permissions on disk is different, the volume could become unreadable/unwritable to the pod.

 * **What specific metrics should inform a rollback?**
-  If after enabling this feature and setting `pod.Spec.SecurityContext.FSGroupChangePolicy` users notice an increase in volume mount time via `storage_operation_duration_seconds{operation_name=volume_mount}` or an increase in mount error count via `storage_operation_errors_total{operation_name=volume_mount}` then a cluster-admin may want to rollback the feature.
+  If after enabling this feature users notice an increase in volume mount time via `storage_operation_duration_seconds{operation_name=volume_mount}` or an increase in mount error count via `storage_operation_errors_total{operation_name=volume_mount}` then a cluster-admin may want to rollback the feature.